Freedom of information laws by country: Canada

 From 1989 to 2008, requests made to the federal government were catalogued in the Coordination of Access to Information Requests System.

 A 393-page report released in September 2008, sponsored by several Canadian newspaper groups, compares Canada's Access to Information Act to the FOI laws of the provinces and of 68 other nations.

 In 2009, The Walrus (magazine) published a detailed history of FOI in Canada.

 Cayman Islands

-The Freedom of Information Law was passed in 2007 and was brought into force in January 2009.
+The Freedom of Information Law in the Cayman Islands was passed in 2007 and was brought into force in January 2009.
+The act applies to public authorities and grants citizens the right to access information created by those public authorities.
+The act was last revised in January 2021 and includes six sections: preliminary, right of access, repealed, internal review, information managers, miscellaneous.

+In the Cayman Islands, all information requests are processed by information managers working in public authorities.
+A PDF of all public authorities, Information Managers, and contact information as of 2025 is available on the Cayman Island Government website.

+Part 1, Preliminary, contains the citation for the Act and definitions of chief officer, consent, information manager, personal information, and public access.
+Part 2, Right of Access, covers general information such as applications by third parties, provisions to access, reasonable search, receipt and acknowledgment of requests, access to record during working hours, personal information, and third party rights and fees.
+Part 3, Repealed, contains three acts that have since been repealed and removed from the act.
+Part 4, Internal Review, states that an internal review can be conducted by a person of higher or equal rank to whoever made an initial decision about an information request.
+Part 5, Information Managers, outlines the role of information managers, their part in internal reviews, and what information they need to register and monitor information requests.
+Finally, Part 6, Miscellaneous, discusses what to do if a minor places an information request.
+It states that a child does not need parental consent to place a request but that the information manager may decide to withhold access depending on the content of the request.

 Chile

 In Chile, article 8 of the Constitution provides for the freedom of information.
 A law titled Law on Access to Public Information (Ley de Acceso a la Información Pública) took effect on 20 April 2009.

 China

 In April 2007, the State Council of the People's Republic of China promulgated the "Regulations of the People's Republic of China on Open Government Information" (中华人民共和国政府信息公开条例), which came into effect on 1 May 2008.
+The 2025 Supreme People's Court Interpretation of the same regulations provides that that courts must adjudicate open government matters where citizens or organizations in China believe covered government information is relevant to their legal rights.
+The defendant has the burden to show that non-disclosure is legal.